liane4323/sep11-freedom-project/tool/learning-log.md

 Main 3 Types of Personality Traits:

-* Psychoticism: A personality trait associated with risk-taking, impulsivity, and some antisocial behaviors.
+* **Psychoticism**: A personality trait associated with risk-taking, impulsivity, and some antisocial behaviors.
-* Neuroticism: A trait linked to negative emotions such as anxiety, worry, and fear.
+* **Neuroticism**: A trait linked to negative emotions such as anxiety, worry, and fear.
-* Extraversion: A personality type characterized by high energy, sociability, and friendliness.
+* **Extraversion**: A personality type characterized by high energy, sociability, and friendliness.

 Here are the Quiz Questions I came up with: